simi/omniauth-facebook/README.md

 Supports the OAuth 2.0 server-side and client-side flows.
 Read the Facebook docs for more details: http://developers.facebook.com/docs/authentication

-*Edge:* Also supports authentication for [Facebook app pages/canvas](https://developers.facebook.com/docs/guides/canvas/), via parsing the [signed request](https://developers.facebook.com/docs/authentication/signed_request/).
-Take a look at [the example Sinatra app for how to integrate with a canvas page](https://github.com/mkdynamic/omniauth-facebook/blob/master/example/config.ru).

 ## Installing

 Add to your `Gemfile`: